jacksmithinsulander/twBotTemplate/README.md

 		cd twBotTemplate/
 	</code>
 </pre>
 <p>Make sure you pay attention here.
-The first thing you want to do is to extract your API key from the exchange, then put it inside a file in this directory named <strong>.env</strong> <br>
+The first thing you want to do is to extract your API key from the exchange, then put it inside a file in this directory named <strong>.env</strong>
 The file should follow this structure: </br><br>
 <em>KEY=yourkeyhere </br>
 SECRET=yoursecrethere</br></br></em>